Policy Document on R&D, Incubation and Consultancy

-Both faculty and students are strongly encouraged to incubate companies and become a part of global and national start up culture as well as make in India concept.
+- Both faculty and students are strongly encouraged to incubate companies and become a part of the global and national start up culture as well as Make in India concept.

-The faculty incubates will be required to raise their own capital to fund their start –up and will be required to adhere to the following:
+- Faculty incubates will be required to raise their own capital to fund their start–ups and, in doing so, will be required to adhere to the following:

 - Undertake their regular academic and research responsibilities

-- Arrange to pay the salaries of the resources they employ exclusively for the venture
+- Arrange to pay salaries of the resources they employ exclusively for the venture.

-- Pay for the services of any resource utilized from the centre.
-Details will be worked out on a case to case basis.
-This is for faculty.
+- Pay for the services of any resource utilized from the Centre.
+Details will be worked out on a case-to-case basis.
+This is applicable to faculty.

 - Student incubatees will be provided with free usage of the facilities/labs for the first two years and shall pay a nominal fee from the third year for usage of any experimental facilities.

-- The faculty/student incubatees will be supported on campus for a period of two years.
+- Faculty/student incubatees will be supported on campus for a period of two years.

-The students who wish to start their own venture will also be required to adhere to the items at sl no 2 to sl no 4.
+- Students who wish to start their own venture will also be required to adhere to the conditions 2 to 4 stated supra.

-The faculty members undertaking any kind of consultancy work shall adhere to the following
+Faculty members undertaking any kind of consultancy work shall adhere to the following:

 - Undertake their regular academic and research responsibilities

-- Agree to share the revenue with the centre in the ratio to be determined on case to case basis after accounting for all expenses, duties and taxes if any.
+- Agree to share the revenue with the Centre in the ratio to be determined on a case-to-case basis after accounting for all expenses, duties and taxes, as applicable.

 - Arrange to pay for any external resources they employ for the consultancy.